rohsyl/system-tools/linux/services/bluetooth/how-to-configure-bluetooth-device-for-dual-boot.md

         Rand=
         ```
     - Close and save the files
-    - Rename the folder /var/lib/bluetooth/xx:xx:xx:xx:xx/yy:yz:yy:yy:yy with the same name of the generated one ./bluetooth/xx:xx:xx:xx:xx/yy:yy:yy:yy:yy
+    - Rename the directory `/var/lib/bluetooth/xx:xx:xx:xx:xx/yy:yz:yy:yy:yy` with the same name of the generated one `./bluetooth/xx:xx:xx:xx:xx/yy:yy:yy:yy:yy`
     - Restart the bluetooth service
         ```
         sudo service bluetooth force-reaload
         ```

-> PS : xx:xx:xx:xx:xx is the MAC address of your bluetooth card. yy:yy:yy:yy:yy is the MAC of the mouse in the generated directory. yy:yz:yy:yy:yy is the MAC of the mouse in your /var/lib/bluetooth
+> PS : `xx:xx:xx:xx:xx` is the MAC address of your bluetooth card. `yy:yy:yy:yy:yy` is the MAC of the mouse in the generated directory. `yy:yz:yy:yy:yy` is the MAC of the mouse in your /var/lib/bluetooth